rodneysdf/gpt4-pdf-chatbot-langchain/TPM.md

 # TPM implementation

 UI is hosted in AWS using Amplify

-Processing is done by a Lambda Function URL (avoiding API Gateway's 30 second limit)
+Processing is done by a Lambda Function URL (avoiding API Gateway's 30 second limit) Credentials are in SSM Parameter Store for the lambda

 ## In Progress